cncf/techdocs/assessments/0002-notary-project.md

 #### Content maintainability

-- Regarding searchability, as the documentation is all in GitHub currently, it is searchable; however, as a part of setting up a website, we recommend using a tool like Google, Algolia, or Lunr to provide search functionality.
+- As the documentation is in GitHub it is searchable.
+When setting up a website, we recommend using Google, Algolia, or Lunr to provide search functionality.

 - Is the Notary Project planning on localization/internationalization?
 If so, we recommend starting the site with a directory structure which supports localization (Hugo supports this very well out of the box).

-- Regarding versioning, does V1 lead directly to V2?
+- Is any of the content from version 1 relevant to version 2?
-   - If not, then V1 and V2 should be brought in as separate document sets, and V2 should be set up with a versioning process (allowing V1 to exist as a sort of archive).
+  - If so, import v1 into the site, and "version" by copying the content into a new directory for v2 and updating only what needs to change or be added.
-   - If so, then V1 can act as a base for the site and no separation of versions need be applied.
+  - If not, upload v1 and v2 into the site as separate document sets.

 #### Content creation processes